-It is important whenever you add information to the Web to remember that it is a public space.
+It is important whenever you add information to the World Wide Web to remember that it is a public space.
 While all ePortfolio systems provide privacy controls, it is essential that you understand exactly who can access your ePortfolio.

-In most cases, your institution's ePortfolio tool will enable you to customise your ePortfolio for different audiences, for example by selecting some experiences/ artefacts for your supervisor or colleagues to be able to see, whilst keeping other experiences for your eyes only.
+You will probably be able to customise your ePortfolio for different audiences, for example by selecting some experiences/ artefacts for your teacher to be able to see, whilst keeping other experiences for your eyes only.
 Check your institution's ePortfolio guides to make sure you understand how this works.